yaml-extend/yaml-extend/README.md

 - `basePath?: string | undefined` — Default: `process.cwd()`
   Filesystem path used as the sandbox root for imports.
 Prevents access to files outside this directory and is used as the base when resolving relative imports or special `@base/...` import syntax.
 Example: if basePath is `/proj` and an import says `./configs/a.yaml`, the loader resolves against `/proj`.

+- `unsafe?: boolean | undefined` — Default: `false`
+  Boolean to disable basePath black boxing. it's not recommend to set it to true unless you have strong reason.

 - `filepath?: string | undefined` — Default: `undefined`
   The resolved path of the YAML source.
 Useful for error messages, caching, and resolving relative imports.
 If you call `load("./file.yaml")` the loader should set this to the resolved absolute path automatically. `Note that imports and caching will not work if filepath is not supplied here or in function's str field`.